gitcordier/FunctionalAnalysis/README.md

   - 1_7.texI choose to start with this because it is a lovely result, since it connects a topological result
     (*to be metrizable or not to be*) with number theory.
-  - 1_9.texContinuousness, openness of a linear mapping.
+  - 1_9.tex Continuity, openness of a linear mapping.
-  - 1_10.texContinuousness, openess of a linear mapping onto a finite dimensional space.Not trivial, since the domain may be infinite-dimensional.
+  - 1_10.tex Continuity, openess of a linear mapping onto a finite dimensional space.Not trivial, since the domain may be infinite-dimensional.
-  - 1_14.texAlternative ways to the define topology of the test functions space D_K, in the special case K=[0, 1].
+  - 1_14.tex Alternative ways to the define topology of the test functions space D_K, in the special case K=[0, 1].
-  - 1_16.texThis is about showing that a function test topology is independent from the "supremum seminorms" we consider.
+  - 1_16.tex This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
     It is then more than an exercise, it should be regarded as a very part of the textbook (sections 1.44, 1.46).